 Another interesting aspect about baby quilts is that you actually do not need a lot of fabrics.
 This is something I learned from this baby quilt in particular.

 It was my very first visit to the ‘kingdom of fabrics‘ when I bought this selection of little pink, grey, and mint green prints.
 I went specifically with the aim to buy fabric for my great cousin’s daughter Margarete.
-The baby’s great grandmother, my aunt, came with me, and together we choose something that we thought would find the liking of the mother.
+The baby’s great-grandmother, my aunt, came with me, and together we choose something that we thought would find the liking of the mother.
 And fortunately, it did! 🙂

 Today I would not do this anymore.
 Baby quilts are a very personal thing and I believe the mother should be always consulted when choosing the fabrics.
-Mums-to-be (me included) usually have a specific color in mind that for their baby’s first outfits and nursery.
+Mums-to-be (me included) usually have a specific color in mind for their baby’s first outfits and nursery.
 And a good baby quilt has to fit this conceptually. 🙂

-Anyway, I had bought a lot of this fabric line!
+Anyway, I bought a lot of this fabric line!
 It ended up being used for a total of four baby quilts.
-One of the quilts was for my other cousin’s twins and a super long bed snake became presents for my other cousin’s twins.
+One of the quilts was for my other cousin’s twins and a super long bed snake became present for my other cousin’s twins.
 Another project I did not take a proper photo of, I am afraid.
 It was more than 4 meters long and I considered it my ‘free motion quilting practice’ project.
-I tried all kinds of free motion quilting patterns on this snake and as I could not see these little teddy bears anymore, desperately wanted to finish the fabrics as well!
+I tried all kinds of free-motion quilting patterns on this snake and as I could not see these little teddy bears anymore, desperately wanted to finish the fabrics as well!

 Learning Foundation Paper Piecing with Baby Quilts

-But before this, these extra fabrics became very useful in 2017 when I decided that I wanted to try a new patchwork technique.
-I had found Amy Garro’s book ‘Paper Pieced Modern’ in the Qatar National Library and absolutely fell in love with this book.
-All the 13 patterns were simply amazing.
+But before this, these extra fabrics became very useful in 2017 when I decided I wanted to try a new patchwork technique.
+I found Amy Garro’s book ‘Paper Pieced Modern’ in the Qatar National Library and absolutely fell in love with this book.
+All 13 patterns were simply amazing.
 I wanted to try them out all!